walaj/VariantBam/README.md

   -S, --strip-all-tags                 Remove all alignment tags Filtering options
-  -q, --qc-file                        Output a qc file that contains information about BAM -m, --max-coverage                   Maximum coverage of output file.
+  -q, --qc-file                        Output a qc file that contains information about BAM -m, --max-coverage                   Maximum coverage of output.
 BAM must be sorted.
-Negative values enforce a minimum coverage.
+Negative vals enforce min coverage.
  Region specifiers
   -g, --region                         Regions (e.g. myvcf.vcf or WG for whole genome) or newline seperated subsequence file.
-Applied in same order as -r for multiple
   -G, --exclude-region                 Same as -g, but for region where satisfying a rule EXCLUDES this read.
-Applied in same order as -r for multiple
   -l, --linked-region                  Same as -g, but turns on mate-linking -L, --linked-exclude-region          Same as -l, but for mate-linked region where satisfying this rule EXCLUDES this read.
-  -P, --region-pad                     Apply a padding to each region supplied to variantBam with the -l, -L, -g or -G region flags (specify after region flag)
+  -P, --region-pad                     Apply a padding to each region supplied with the region flags (specify after region flag)
  Command line rules shortcuts (to be used without supplying a -r script)
       --min-phred                      Set the minimum base quality score considered to be high-quality --min-clip                       Minimum number of quality clipped bases